Advanced Search

 Rapid Room-Temperature Fabrication of Silk Fibroin Composite Hydrogels Based on TA-Fe3O4@MXene Self-Catalytic System for Flexible Sensing Applications

-• A conductive hydrogel, denoted as P(AA-co-AM)/SF/TA-Fe3O4@MXene, was prepared via a room-temperature, one-pot free radical polymerization of acrylic acid (AA), acrylamide (AM), and silk fibroin (SF) in a water/glycerol binary solvent, using TA-Fe3O4@MXene (tannic acid and Fe3O4 nanoparticles loaded on MXene nanosheets) as functional fillers, without any external energy input.
+• Acrylic acid (AA), acrylamide (AM), silk fibroin (SF), tannic acid (TA), ferroferric oxide nanoparticles (Fe3O4), and two-dimensional MXene nanosheets were used as raw materials.
+A conductive hydrogel marked as P(AA-co-AM)/SF/TA-Fe3O4@MXene was fabricated through one-pot free radical polymerization at room temperature in water/glycerol binary solvent.
+In this system, TA-modified Fe3O4 nanoparticles anchored on MXene nanosheets (TA-Fe3O4@MXene) served as functional fillers, and the whole fabrication process required no external energy supply.
 The composition, chemical states, and microstructure of the material were characterized by X-ray diffraction (XRD), X-ray photoelectron spectroscopy (XPS), scanning electron microscopy (SEM), and transmission electron microscopy (TEM).
 The tensile and compressive mechanical properties and anti-fatigue performance of the hydrogel were evaluated using an electronic universal testing machine.
 Its wide-temperature stability was assessed by differential scanning calorimetry (DSC).
 The electrical conductivity and strain-sensing performance were investigated using a digital multimeter combined with a tensile apparatus.
 The hydrogel exhibits ultrahigh stretchability (1 640%), high tensile strength (292 kPa), high electrical conductivity (206.8 μS/cm), and excellent wide-temperature stability (−40 ℃ to 60 ℃).
 As a flexible strain sensor, it demonstrates high sensitivity (gauge factor (GF) is 5.92), good cycling stability, and real-time response to weak physiological signals such as joint motion and throat vibration, showing great potential for applications in flexible wearable electronics.

 • loading